Margaret Cardin: Career in Australia

 Cardin arrived in Australia in 1951 but she had no intention on staying.
 She was soon, however, editing Captain Thunderbolt (1953), a film directed by Cecil Holmes about a bushranger of the same name.
-She also assisted the reputed ‘father of Australian documentary film’ John Heyer on what was his most successful film The Back of Beyond (1995).
+She also assisted the reputed ‘father of Australian documentary film’ John Heyer on what was his most successful film The Back of Beyond (1954).
 She also did some post-synchronizing for well-known film studio Pagewood and many short films as well.

-Cardin joined the Australian Broadcasting Corporation, ABC, in 1956.
+Cardin joined the Australian Broadcasting Commission, (ABC) in 1956.
 In an interview, she said that Neil Hutchinson, who was the Head of Drama reached out to her.
-She commenced work with the ABC on 17 September 1956 and was the first editor to be employed by the company at Gore Hill, a suburb in Northern Sydney.
+She commenced work with the ABC on 17 September 1956 and was the first editor to be employed by the ABC at its Gore Hill studios.
 One of her strengths, in particular, was negative cutting and she was showing other members of the film staff what to do and how to do it.
 The year of 1956 is also the company set up the Film Library, which are the archives of the ABC.
 While working with the ABC, she worked closely with John Crews (News Department), John Appleton (Head of Children's Programs) and Kay Kinnane (Head of Education).
 She did not go out in the field like the reporters did, but she would, instead, give advice to film cinecamera staff and others about putting together a film story.

 Cardin left the ABC in 1959 after only working there for three years.
 In the same interview, she said: "I found that the ABC was a bit slow for me.
 Also I did not like the workplace politics that was there.
 I was just too impatient."
 The following year, in 1960, she established her own film editing business.
 After establishing her own business, she went on to the most successful period of her career, to work as a negative cutter on such films as Mad Max (1979), My Brilliant Career (1979) and Picnic at Hanging Rock (1975).